The r-Hunter-Saxton equation, smooth and singular solutions and their approximation

 For the single point case, the $r\to\infty$ limit suggested in Corollary \ref{thm:rinfty} results in the equations

-We also deduce that $\dot{z}=0$ from taking the limit in the $p$-equation.
+We also deduce that $\dot{z}_1=0$ from taking the limit in the $P_1$-equation.
 For initial conditions $Q_1(0)>0.5$, we obtain

-i.e., the point does not attain its supremum in finite time, and hence the solution does not blow up in finite time.
+for $z_1$ constant and positive.
+This means that $z_1$ does not reach 1 in finite time, and hence the solution does not blow up in finite time.
 The infinite limit solutions are compared with the finite $r$ solutions in Figure \eqref{fig:infty}.